 - Wellness Recovery Program (WRP) provides day care to patients who do not require hospitalization, but who need more intensive treatment than can be provided in outpatient visits.
-Subdivisions of W.R.P. address the needs of geriatric patients struggling with dementia and the Latino community whose primary language is Spanish.
+A subdivision of the W.R.P. addresses the needs of the Latino community whose primary language is Spanish.

 - Developmental Disabilities Clinic, Brooklyn’s largest outpatient facility for treating the mentally retarded, provides multiple services to its patients and their families.
 Patients receive pharmacotherapy, individual, group and family therapy.